-I accept many insurance plans, making lactation support available with no out of pocket cost to you!
+I accept many insurance plans, making lactation support often available with no out of pocket cost to you!

 Aetna PPO: